Anxiety Relief NeuConnections November 26, 2022

 Ketamine offers new hope for lasting life change for those suffering from mental health conditions.

-If you’re ready to begin your journey, schedule a free consultation call with our patient care coordinator below.
+Schedule a free consultation call with our patient care coordinator below.
 We’re happy to answer any and all questions you may have and are here to be your advocate on your journey to a better you.

 Yes, ketamine therapy has been shown to be very effective when treating anxiety disorder, particularly when combined with conventional therapy (psychotherapy, for instance).
 If you have tried conventional therapy with mixed or no results, ketamine may be able to help.
-Read more here.

 Ketamine infusion therapy works differently than traditional anxiety treatments.
 It helps to rewire your brain and has the ability to treat your anxiety for long term results and not just mask the daily symptoms.